跳到主要内容

 The definitions above were trimmed down for brevity.
 Full code can be found in Jest repo on GitHub (remember to choose the right tag/commit for your version of Jest).

 There are a couple of ways you can import code into Jest - using Common JS (require) or ECMAScript Modules (import - which exists in static and dynamic versions).
 Jest passes files through code transformation on demand (for instance when a require or import is evaluated).
 This process, also known as "transpilation", might happen synchronously (in the case of require), or asynchronously (in the case of import or import(), the latter of which also works from Common JS modules).
 For this reason, the interface exposes both pairs of methods for asynchronous and synchronous processes: process{Async} and getCacheKey{Async}.
 The latter is called to figure out if we need to call process{Async} at all.
-Since async transformation can happen synchronously without issue, it's possible for the async case to "fall back" to the sync variant, but not vice versa.

-So if your code base is ESM only implementing the async variants is sufficient.
-Otherwise, if any code is loaded through require (including createRequire from within ESM), then you need to implement the synchronous variant.
-Be aware that node_modules is not transpiled with default config.
+Asynchronous transpilation can fall back to the synchronous process call if processAsync is unimplemented, but synchronous transpilation cannot use the asynchronous processAsync call.
+If your codebase is ESM only, implementing the async variants are sufficient.
+Otherwise, if any code is loaded through require (including createRequire from within ESM), then you need to implement the synchronous process variant.

 Semi-related to this are the supports flags we pass (see CallerTransformOptions above), but those should be used within the transform to figure out if it should return ESM or CJS, and has no direct bearing on sync vs async